azagniotov/language-detection/README.md

 tika_original processes dataset [fr] tika_original processes dataset [it] tika_original processes dataset [ja]
-Detector tika_original total runtime: 133 seconds and 006 millis
+Detector tika_original total runtime: 129 seconds and 778 millis
 ```

-From the above, you can observe that Optimaize and the current library are the fastest, while OpenNLP, Apache Tika OpenNLP & Lingua (regardless of its accuracy mode), tends to be slower in comparison.
+From the above, you can observe that Optimaize and the current library are the fastest, while OpenNLP, Apache Tika OpenNLP & Lingua (regardless of its accuracy mode), tends to be much slower in comparison.

 [`Back to top`](#table-of-contents)